noooway/exj/README.md

 JSON file format is used to store the exercise journal on a disk.
 This allows to easily convert it to other formats if necessary.

+A more detailed description of [current functionality](https://github.com/noooway/exj/wiki/Current-Functionality), [installation instructions](https://github.com/noooway/exj/wiki/Installation) and other documentation can be found in the [wiki](https://github.com/noooway/exj/wiki).